This is what you are going to learn in this guide:

 - don't forget about an opt-in/double opt-in process

-When you maintain an email newsletter you are faced with the fact that you collect and maintain personal information about your recipient.
+When you maintain an email newsletter you are about to face the fact that you collect personal information about your recipient: you may have access to this recipient's name, and certainly their email address.
 This usually happens via your website when you collect that email address to add it to your database.

 - MailChimp - Terms of Service

 - Constant Contact - Terms of Service

 The Site and the Products shall only be used for lawful purposes and you shall use the Site and the Products only in compliance with this Agreement, the CAN-SPAM Act and regulations thereunder and all other applicable U.S., state, local and international laws in your jurisdiction, including but not limited to (a) Canada's Anti-Spam Legislation and any other policies and laws related to unsolicited emails, spamming, privacy, obscenity, or defamation, copyright and trademark infringement and child protective email address registry laws (...)

 You represent, covenant, and warrant that you will use the Services only in compliance with the Agreement and all applicable laws (including but not limited to policies and laws related to spamming, privacy, obscenity, or defamation).